danbarto/MilliqanSim/README.md

 ## Dependencies and setup

-The package is entirely written in Python (v 2.7).
+The package has been updated to Python 3.7, but was formerly written in Python (v 2.7).
+Some problems are therefore not unexpected.
 The only absolute requirement is the [numpy](http://www.numpy.org) library.
-Optional but useful are the [matplotlib](http://matplotlib.org/) library to make plots, pyROOT to get input from or output to a ROOT file, and [numba](http://numba.pydata.org/) if you want to use the `fast_integrate` module to get a ~100x speed up.
+Optional but useful are the [matplotlib](http://matplotlib.org/) and yahist libraries to make plots, uproot to get input from or output to a ROOT file, and [numba](http://numba.pydata.org/) if you want to use the `fast_integrate` module to get a ~100x speed up.